Skip to main content

 Optimize Your Embedding Model

 The embedding model determines how well queries and documents are matched.
-Evaluate multiple embedding models on your specific data --- domain-specific models often outperform general-purpose ones by 10-20% on precision.
+The MTEB leaderboard ranks embedding models across retrieval tasks, providing an empirical starting point for model selection.
+Evaluate multiple embedding models on your specific data.
+Domain-specific models often outperform general-purpose ones by 10-20% on precision.
 Fine-tuning an embedding model on your query-document pairs yields the best results.

 Improve Chunking Strategy